oleasky/skeletix/README.md

-# 🦴 BareUI
+# 🦴 Skeletix

-**BareUI** is a lightweight wireframing design system built with **React** and **TailwindCSS**.
+**Skeletix** is a lightweight wireframing design system built with **React** and **TailwindCSS**.
 It’s designed to speed up prototyping and serve as a boilerplate for new projects, including **Next.js** apps.
-With a minimal yet powerful set of pre-built components, `BareUI` empowers you to quickly create, customize, and iterate on designs.
+With a minimal yet powerful set of pre-built components, `skeletix` empowers you to quickly create, customize, and iterate on designs.

 ---